escobard/share/README.md

 To achieve this, the following technologies will be utilized:

-1) Heroku for automatic deployment and hosting of the UI, and (potentially) API layers.
+1) Heroku & GCP for automatic deployment / hosting of the UI / API layers.
 2) Github for source control and Waffle.io for scrum.
 2) React for the UI with `create-react-app` for quick bundling and deployment.
 3) Node with Express for the API with Mongoose as the ORM to connect to MongoDB.